Charleston Hughes: Calgary Stampeders (second stint)

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

 On February 2, 2018, Hughes was traded to the Hamilton Tiger-Cats in exchange for draft pick positioning.
 However, he was traded later that day to the Saskatchewan Roughriders for quarterback Vernon Adams Jr. Hughes was charged with impaired driving on October 11, 2018, with a court date set for October 31, 2018.
 Following the incident the Riders suspended Hughes for the team's critical Week 19 match against the Calgary Stampeders and fined him with the maximum disciplinary fine allowed under the CBA.
 He finished the season having played in 17 games and contributing 35 tackles and 15 sacks.
 Hughes had an outstanding season with the Riders in 2019, and was named a CFL Top Performer for the months of July and September.
 He did not play in 2020 due to the cancellation of the 2020 CFL season and, as a pending 2021 free agent, he was released by the Roughriders on February 3, 2021.